-For the fiscal year ended November 30, 2021, except for the President and Chief Executive Officer, the payment of bonuses was based as to 60% on the achievement of corporate objectives and as to 40% on the achievement of individual objectives.
+For the fiscal year ended November 30, 2022, except for the President and Chief Executive Officer, the payment of bonuses for executive officers was based as to 60% on the achievement of corporate objectives and as to 40% on the achievement of individual objectives.
 The achievement of financial targets and corporate milestones each accounted for 30% of the corporate objectives.

 Financial targets were based as to 15% on the attainment of pre-determined consolidated revenues and as to 15% on the attainment of pre-determined earnings before interest, taxes, depreciation and amortization ("EBITDA").
 EBITDA is a non IFRS financial measure that the Corporation has been using quarterly in the last fiscal year to assess its operating performance.
-EBITDA, as calculated by the Corporation, allows the Corporation to exclude variations caused by certain adjustments that could potentially distort the analysis of trends in its business.
-The financial targets are not disclosed since the Corporation did not provide any financial guidance in the last fiscal year.
+EBITDA, as calculated by the

+COMPENSATION PAGE 31 MANAGEMENT PROXY CIRCULAR THERATECHNOLOGIES INC. Corporation, allows the Corporation to exclude variations caused by certain adjustments that could potentially distort the analysis of trends in its business.
+The EBITDA financial targets are not disclosed since the Corporation did not provide any financial guidance in the last fiscal year.
 The Corporation's corporate milestones are not disclosed for competitive reasons.

-For the President and Chief Executive Officer, the corporate objectives were weighed as to 80% on the achievement of corporate objectives and as to 20% on the achievement of personal objectives.
-The achievement of financial targets were weighed as follows: (i) 20% on the attainment of pre-determined consolidated revenues; (ii) 20% on the attainment of pre-determined EBITDA; and (iii) 40% on the completion of the strategic objectives defined at the beginning of the last fiscal year.
+For the President and Chief Executive Officer, the corporate objectives were weighed as to 70% on the achievement of corporate objectives and as to 30% on the achievement of individual objectives.
+The achievement of financial targets was weighed as follows: (i) 17.5% on the attainment of pre-determined consolidated revenues; (ii) 17.5% on the attainment of pre-determined EBITDA; (iii) 35% on the completion of the strategic imperatives defined at the beginning of the last fiscal year; and (iv) 30% on individual objectives.